This post contains affiliate links

 People might not be pinning your content like spreading a wildfire YET, but it WILL happen, especially once you start joining group boards.
 When your pin does get repinned that pin is seen by that person’s audience.
 Why not flirt with their audience a little?
 Entice every eye that sees your pin every time.

 Easy Trick!
 A Pin description is the 2nd most important part of a pin, the first being the visual response.
 Make sure that all your pins have descriptions EVERY TIME.
 Do this by using your ‘alt text’ box when adding images to your website.
-Take the time to think about what you want your pin to accomplish.
-You need people to click and pin, so be enticing!
+Take the time to think about what you want your pin to accomplish, be enticing!

 ‘How to Succeed at Blogging.
 Easy Monetization Tips to Make Cash!
 The Rising Damsel #girlboss #blogger #finance #freedom #success #wah #monetize’